-Potential Outcome E: Three Specified Fishing Agreements and Maximum Allocation of Territorial Limits (No catch for American Samoa fleet)
+Potential Outcome E: Three Specified Fishing Agreements and Maximum Allocation of Territorial Limits

-Under Alternative 3, there are several distinct possible fishery outcomes for total catch of bigeye tuna, ranging from one specified fishing agreement (3,554 t from the U.S. limit, plus 2,000 t catch and allocation limit = 5,554 t) to all three specified fishing agreements (3,554 t from the U.S. limit, plus 6,000 t catch and allocation limit = 9,554 t).
+Under Alternative 3, there are several distinct possible fishery outcomes for total catch of bigeye tuna, ranging from one specified fishing agreement (3,554 t from the U.S. limit, plus 2,000 t catch and allocation limit = 5,554 t) to all three specified fishing agreements (3,554 t from the U.S. limit, plus 2,000 t catch and allocation limit = 9,554 t).
 Under three specified fishing agreements, the maximum allowable catch, however, would be 3,554 t plus 6,000 t in allocations, or 9,554 t.
 This EA analyzes 9,554 t as the expected fishery Outcome E under Alternative 3.
-Under Option E, all three territories would each allocate all 2,000 t of their catch limit, and American Samoa would not retain any bigeye tuna for its local fleet.
+Under Outcome E, all three territories would each allocate all 2,000 t of their catch limit, and American Samoa would not retain any bigeye tuna for its local fleet.